Property Versus Shares

 Reasons to Invest in Shares

 Diversification – Due to the lower price of a share relative to a property, it is possible to obtain greater diversification for your dollar by investing in shares.
-For example, if you have $100,000 to invest, you may decide to spread it in $5,000 bundles across 20 different companies from 20 different market sectors.
+For example, if you have $100,000 to invest, you may spread it in $5,000 bundles across 20 different companies from 20 other market sectors.
 For an equivalent amount of money, you would be lucky to purchase just one property without gearing.

 The Returns

 Over the years, I have seen ardent supporters from both sides of the camp waving research papers in the air substantiating their claim that their favored asset class has historically provided the highest return.
-Some have property marginally outperforming shares, and some have shares marginally outperforming property on either a pre-tax or post-tax basis.
+Some have property marginally outperforming shares, and some have shares marginally exceeding property on either a pre-tax or post-tax basis.

 • 10 Years To December 2003